Dishaibrahim/Cyberlaw-Enforcement/README.md

 ## 🧠 Motivation

 This project was born after witnessing **serious online bullying**, where individuals with no accountability used social media platforms to **target and harass respectable families**.
-The sheer **vulgarity, hate, and boldness** of these actions—done with **cheap audacity and zero consequences**—made it clear that current moderation systems are not enough.
+The sheer **vulgarity, hate, and boldness** of these actions—done made it clear that current moderation systems are not enough.

 There needs to be a **fair, transparent, and scalable solution** that gives power back to users while maintaining ethical standards.